martdegraaf/martdegraaf.github.io/src/blog/content/posts/consulting/git-clone-all-repos-azure-devops.md

 ### Run it

-Run it using a cmd prompt.
+Run the script it using a cmd prompt.

 ```cmd
 ./CloneAllRepos.ps1